-Sparse identification of nonlinear dynamics (SINDy) \cite{Brunton2016,Brunton2025} is a technique to distill the governing dynamical model from data, which is classified as the symbolic regression approach.
+Sparse identification of nonlinear dynamics (SINDy) \cite{Brunton2016,Brunton2025} is a framework for identifying governing equations of dynamical systems from data.
 The SINDy method seeks a parsimonious model, which is composed of the minimum required terms, via sparse regression.
 Thus, SINDy has several advantages such as interpretability and generalizability of the resultant model \cite{Champion2019}, ease of incorporating prior knowledge \cite{Cao2022}, feasibility under limited data availability \cite{Kaiser2018}, and robustness to noise \cite{Kaiser2018}.
-Owing to these advantages, the SINDy approach has attracted considerable attention in the field of data-driven science and engineering.
+Owing to these advantages, the SINDy approach has attracted considerable attention in data-driven science and engineering.

-Many studies have reported on the various engineering applications of the SINDy method.
-For example, mechatronic systems including robot systems have been modeled on the basis of SINDy (e.g., robot systems \cite{Bhattacharya2022,Papageorgiou2024, Nguyen2024}, actuators \cite{Lee2025}).
-Data-driven models based on the SINDy method have been used to control power systems that are too complex to model using the first-principles technique \cite{Cai2023,Khazaei2024}.
+Many studies have demonstrated various engineering applications of the SINDy framework.
+For example, mechatronic systems have been modeled on the basis of SINDy (e.g., robot systems \cite{Bhattacharya2022,Papageorgiou2024, Nguyen2024}, actuators \cite{Lee2025}).
+SINDy-based data-driven models have been used to control power systems \cite{Cai2023,Khazaei2024}.
+Unifying reinforcement learning and SINDy can provide an interpretable control policy with a reduced number of interactions with a full-order environment model \cite{Zolman2025}.
 Several studies have used SINDy for tackling mechanical engineering problems involving complex dynamics, including control of aircraft systems \cite{Cao2022,Cao2025} and engine systems \cite{Yahagi2025}.
-Owing to the drawbacks of the first-principles approach, SINDy is suitable for modeling and controlling chemical processes \cite{Abdullah2023}.
-SINDy has also been used to reconstruct mechanical models from undersampled MRI spectral data, which has the potential for dynamical modeling of in vivo soft tissue \cite{Heesterbeek2024}.
-Such a wide variety of successful applications validates the utility and importance of the SINDy method.
-Moreover, immense progress has been made in the development of novel algorithms and techniques based on the SINDy framework.
+Owing to the drawbacks of the first-principles approach, SINDy is well suited for modeling and controlling chemical processes \cite{Abdullah2023}.
+SINDy has also been used to reconstruct mechanical models from undersampled MRI spectral data, which has potential applications in the dynamical modeling of in vivo soft tissue \cite{Heesterbeek2024}.
+Such a wide variety of successful applications demonstrates the utility and importance of the SINDy framework.

-\subsection{Related work: algorithmic progress in SINDy}
+\subsection{Related work (algorithmic progress in SINDy)}